Tenby

 DC compliance is complex.
 Tenby handles it:

-• Deposit escrow alerts — tracks interest payments and bank account requirements
+• Deposit escrow alerts — tracks interest payments, bank account requirements, and 45-day return deadline

-• Required disclosure checklist — includes DC-specific items (Tenant Bill of Rights, bed bug history, etc.)
+• Required disclosure manager — includes all 10 DC-specific items (Tenant Bill of Rights, bed bug history, etc.)

-• 5-day grace period and 5% late fee cap enforced automatically
+• 5% late fee cap enforced automatically with grace period tracking

 The bottom line

-DC is one of the hardest jurisdictions for landlords.
-Rent control, TOPA, just-cause eviction, deposit escrow with interest, and extensive disclosure requirements make compliance essential.
+DC is one of the most challenging jurisdictions for landlords in the United States.
+Between rent control, TOPA, just-cause eviction, mandatory deposit escrow with interest, and 10+ required disclosures, compliance isn't optional — it's survival.
+The penalties for non-compliance include treble damages, deposit forfeiture, voided sales, and criminal charges for self-help eviction.
 Know the rules, document everything, and use a system that tracks your obligations automatically.
-The penalties for non-compliance in DC are severe.

 Ready to manage smarter?

-Try Tenby free for up to 3 units.
+First unit free forever.
 No credit card required.

 Get Started Free